harshdevcode/Blogs-Project/posts/atlassian-security-for-jira-and-confluence-with-casb.md

 With Atlassian CASB for Jira and Confluence, you can achieve cloud compliances like ITAR, FERPA and HIPAA, along with security breach prevention protocols and gain insights with threat reports to safeguard your Atlassian suite, data and get Jira Cloud and Confluence security.

 Without Atlassian CASB for Jira and Confluence, there is a clear threat of data breaches and security risks, where an employee could copy and leak data outside the company to third-party services.
 Without a CASB solution, you cannot get deep visibility into the Atlassian app activity and will never find out the source of the data breach.
-This emerging threat and concern for data security is why you need to use a CASB solution with all your Atlassian Cloud App Suite.
+This emerging threat and concern for data security is why you need to use a [CASB solutions](https://www.miniorange.com/casb/solutions/) with all your Atlassian Cloud App Suite.

 Let’s see how a Cloud Access Security Broker works for Jira and Confluence compliance to prevent data infringement and provide Atlassian suite security.